jonthomasson/CodeStackOrnament2023/README.md

 ## Conclusion

-Building and displaying this Christmas ornament is a celebration of our geeky inclinations at CodeStack.
-It's a testament to our love for technology, coding, and a bit of festive fun.
+Embrace your inner geek!
+This project aims to be a testament to our love for technology, coding, and a bit of festive fun.
 Enjoy this unique blend of holiday cheer and geek culture!